 Until now, we summarized the various aspects of the connection between gravity and thermodynamics and the different approaches describing the emergence of space that explains the expansion of the universe.
 Now we will motivate the use of non-equilibrium thermodynamics in the approach to the emergence of space in cases where one has to consider other than the Bekenstein-Hawking entropy.
-On the one hand, one needs to consider the entropy of the black hole in the given gravity theory to obtain the law of emergence of cosmic space from the fundamental thermodynamic laws.
+In a given gravity theory, one needs to consider the corresponding entropy of the black hole to obtain the law of emergence of cosmic space from the fundamental thermodynamic laws.
 In modified gravity theories, the entropy of black holes might differ from the area law of entropy.
-On the other hand, one can even assume some general entropy form, then proceed to obtain the cosmological implication of that.
-A need for a generalized entropy for the complex system came in 1902 when Gibbs pointed out that the Boltzmann-Gibbs theory cannot be used for complex systems like gravitational systems whose partition function diverges \cite{Tsallis2013}.
-Later in 1988, Tsallis \cite{Tsallis1988} proposed a generalization to the Boltzmann-Gibbs entropy for the multifractal structures.
-Following this, in 2013, Tsallis and Cirto \cite{Tsallis2013} proposed that the entropy of the complex systems, whose elements are strongly correlated through long-range interactions or strong quantum entanglement, like black holes should be identified with the generalized non-extensive entropy, referred to as Tsallis entropy.
+It is also possible to assume some general entropy form and analyze its cosmological implication.
+A need for a generalized entropy for the complex system came in 1902 when Gibbs pointed out that the Boltzmann-Gibbs theory cannot be used for complex systems like gravitational systems whose partition function diverges~\cite{Tsallis2013}.
+Later in 1988, Tsallis~\cite{Tsallis1988} proposed a generalization to the Boltzmann-Gibbs entropy for the multifractal structures.
+Following this, in 2013, Tsallis and Cirto~\cite{Tsallis2013} proposed that the entropy of the complex systems, whose elements are strongly correlated through long-range interactions or strong quantum entanglement, like black holes should be identified with the generalized non-extensive entropy, referred to as Tsallis entropy.